-Note that \Cref{alg:sample} can be parallelized in a straightforward way.
-Now the sample space is the set $Q$ of all spins.
-In each round, for some \emph{width} $w\ge 1$, the algorithm checks out in parallel the next $w$ pairs of $(X_i,Y_i)\in Q\times[0,1]$ in the sequence $(X_1,Y_1),(X_2,Y_2),\ldots$, finds the $(X_i,Y_i)$ with smallest $i$ satisfying $Y_i<p(X_i)$ (which can be implemented by a comparison network of $O(\log w)$ depth) and returns such $X_i$.
-The algorithm enters the next round if it fails to find such $(X_i,Y_i)$.
+\Cref{alg:sample} can be parallelized straightforwardly.
+The sample space is the set $Q$ of all spins.
+In each round, for given \emph{width} $w\ge 1$, the algorithm checks in parallel the next $w$ pairs $(X_i,Y_i)\in Q\times[0,1]$ in the sequence $(X_1,Y_1),(X_2,Y_2),\ldots$, to find the pair $(X_i,Y_i)$ with the smallest $i$ that satisfies $Y_i<p(X_i)$ (which, in \CRAM{}, uses $O(1)$ depth and $O(w^2)$ processors~\cite{karp1991parallel}) and returns the $X_i$.
+The algorithm proceeds to the next round if no such pair $(X_i,Y_i)$ is found.

-To avoid actually generating infinite sequence of random numbers at the beginning of the algorithm, we may apply the \emph{principle of deferred decisions} in the implementation: A random number is drawn only when it is accessed by the algorithm.
-But beware, as stressed in \Cref{rmk:consistent-sampling}, the randomness used by the algorithm should be \emph{consistent}: The resolution of the same update $(v,i)$ in \Cref{alg:line:BP-update} of \Cref{alg:BP-simulation} should use the same random bits $\RandSeed_{(v,i)}$ every time.
-The $\Sample$ subroutine is then implemented as a dynamic data structure described in \Cref{alg:sampler-DS}, which generates the random bits the first time they are used and memorizes the random bits once they are generated.
+To avoid generating an infinite sequence of random numbers at the beginning of the algorithm, we may apply the \emph{principle of deferred decisions}: a random number is drawn only when it is accessed by the algorithm.
+However, it is crucial to ensure that the randomness used by the algorithm is {consistent}.
+Specifically, the resolution of the same update $(v,i)$ in \Cref{alg:line:BP-update} of \Cref{alg:BP-simulation} must use the same random bits $\RandSeed_{(v,i)}$ every time.
+The $\Sample$ subroutine is implemented using a dynamic data structure described in \Cref{alg:sampler-DS}, which generates random bits the first time they are needed and memorizes them for subsequent uses.